Femoral Hernia Surgery in Johnson City, TN

 Schedule an Appointment for Femoral Hernia Surgery in Johnson City, TN

-Our board-certified general surgeons can provide surgical and non-surgical treatment for femoral hernias at our office in Johnson City, TN.
-Call the John Lawson Surgical Group at (423) 975-5650 to schedule a consultation and discuss the treatment option best for you.
+Our board-certified general surgeons can provide surgical and non-surgical treatment for femoral hernias at our surgery center in Johnson City, TN.
+Call the Premier Surgical Lawson Group at (423) 975-5650 to schedule a consultation and discuss the treatment option best for you.